omis-mamouni/sorting_algorithms/README.md

 In This project we will learn about the sorting algorithms, the stable ones, the Big O notation and the way of evaluating the time complexity of an algorithm and also the way to select the best sorting algorithm.

+For this project we  are given the following print_array, and print_list functions

 # Mandatory Tasks

 | Task | Description |